 Roofs endure constant wear and tear from sun exposure and moisture.
 Has your roof already suffered damage from storms or debris?
 Here are some signs to look for that will help you know when it’s time to replace your roof.

-Cracked or dried out shingles indicate deterioration underneath your roof.
+Cracked or dried out shingles, wavy roof structures or dips in the roof may indicate deterioration underneath your roof.
 Roof decay weakens your roof’s structure and limits the amount of weight it can support.
 When your roof reaches this point, you will need to replace it.

 It’s only a matter of time until every homeowner will need to replace their roof.
 Even if a roof has been properly maintained, if it is more than 50 years old, it may be safer to replace than repair.